teru01/mio_webserver/README.md

 # Specification

-* Return the response as HTTP 1.0.
+* Return responses as HTTP 1.0.
-* Accept only HTTP 1.0, 1.1.
+* Accept only HTTP 1.0 or 1.1.
 * Only accept GET method.
-* Disconnect the connection when the request and the corresponding response are exchanged.
+* Disconnect a connection when a request and the corresponding response are exchanged.
-* Security is not considered.（directory traversal etc）
+* Security is not considered.（directory traversal etc.）